Keyboard shortcuts

 uptime_seconds: int

-The orchestrator follows Yunikorn-style capability-based scheduling:
+The orchestrator follows a Yunikorn-inspired capability-based model:

 Clean Start